A Pair of Brown Eyes

 "A Pair of Brown Eyes" is a single by The Pogues, released on 18 March 1985.
+It featured on the band's second album, Rum Sodomy & the Lash, and was composed by Pogues front man Shane MacGowan.
 The single was their first to make the UK Top 100, peaking at Number 72.
-It featured on the band's second album, Rum Sodomy & the Lash, and was composed by Pogues front man Shane MacGowan.
-Its melody is loosely based on that of “Wild Mountain Thyme" (also known as "Will Ye Go Lassie Go"), a song by Francis McPeake in a traditional Irish folk style.
+The Los Angeles Times listed it among "The 10 Essential Shane MacGowan Songs."